 Email with Postfix, Courier and MySQL on Fedora 13

 The Postfix mail transfer agent (MTA) is a high performance, open source email server system.
-This guide will help you get Postfix running on your Linux VPS, using Courier for IMAP/POP3 service and MySQL to store information on virtual domains and users.
+This guide will help you get Postfix running on your Linode, using Courier for IMAP/POP3 service and MySQL to store information on virtual domains and users.

 Secure IMAPS and POP3S services are supported with this configuration, along with support for encrypted SMTP connections.
 This guide is largely based on Falko Timme’s excellent How To Install courier-imap, courier-authlib, And maildrop On Fedora, RedHat, CentOS guide, with some packages omitted (such as quota support, as this requires rebuilding Postfix and many organizations have no need for quotas).
 Other steps have been clarified with additional explanations.
 This guide does not cover SpamAssassin or webmail software installation, although you may reference other resources to add support for these features.

 We assume you’ve followed the steps outlined in our getting started guide.
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.
 This tutorial assumes you haven’t already installed the MySQL database server.
 If you have, you will not be required to follow the initial steps related to MySQL installation.

 NOTE: Please carefully read all information presented in this guide.
 There are many files and commands that will need to be edited as part of the setup process; please do not simply copy and paste the example blocks.